mikro-orm/mikro-orm/docs/versioned_docs/version-5.6/events.md

 array in the configuration.
 If you use the decorator, you **should not use** the `subscribers` array, and vice versa.

-**This is due to an issue that will cause every subscriber to be registered twice, which will result in duplicate events being fired.**
+**This is due to an issue that will cause each subscriber in the configuration array annotated with `@Subscriber()` to be registered twice, which will result in duplicate events being fired.**

 Additionally, future versions of MikroORM will be dropping support for the